web-platform-dx/web-features/docs/bcd-sync.md

 # BCD synchronization

-The [web-platform-dx/web-features](https://github.com/web-platform-dx/web-features/) and the [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data/) repositories depend on, and complement each other.
+The [web-platform-dx/web-features](https://github.com/web-platform-dx/web-features/) and the [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data/) (BCD) repositories depend on, and complement each other.
 This document describes how the two projects get synchronized and how BCD and web-features maintainers should work with both repositories.
 If you are a consumer of web-features data, these internal steps are mostly opaque to you.
 If you are a web-features maintainer, read this document to decide how to map or tag BCD keys.
 Note that either way is fine.
 If you're authoring a new feature, add the keys in web-features.
 If you're changing keys in BCD, make the change there.
-The goal is to limit the times where you have to make PRs in both repositories and this document helps you to understand how this is achieved.
+The goal is to limit the times where you have to make pull requests (PRs) in both repositories and this document helps you to understand how this is achieved.

 ## BCD keys in `compat_features`

-The source YAML files, that define each feature in the web-features, might contain a `compat_features` field.
+The source YAML files, that define each feature in web-features, might contain a `compat_features` field.

 When present, the `compat_features` field consists of a list of browser-compat-data (BCD) entry keys that make up this feature (e.g., `css.properties.background-color`).